WHAT ARE DESICCANTS?

-For those wishing to dive deeper into the above desiccant, Figures 1 and 2 illustrate the adsorption rates (how quickly water vapor is adsorbed) and the adsorption capacities (how much water vapor is adsorbed to reach equilibrium at various relative humidity readings) of the above five common desiccants.
+For those wishing to dive deeper into the above desiccant, Figures 1 and 2 illustrate the adsorption rates (how quickly water vapor is adsorbed) and the adsorption capacities (how much water vapor is adsorbed to reach equilibrium at various relative humidity readings) of the three common desiccants.

 It should be noted that some desiccant have a specialized function.
 For example, activated alumina (a very porous material) is extremely effective for drying compressed gases; activated carbon has been used extensively for many years as an adsorbent of odors and toxic gases and has long been used in military gas masks.
 Others, ranging from metal salts to phosphorus compounds, have specific strengths that would be impossible to address individually.
 As such, it is recommended that anyone purchasing desiccant consult a supplier first.

 DO NOT EAT DESICCANTS!